 15 At-Home Activities for Toddlers

 Whether you are searching for activities for toddlers to do at home because you have been Corona-Virus-quarenteened or simply because you are a stay-at-home mom who always needs new ways to entertain little ones, this list of activites is for you, Mama.

-I have included both activites for toddlers to do independently and with your participation.
+I have included activities for toddlers to do independently as well as with your participation.
 Because while we all need more ways to keep our toddlers distracted while we get something done, we also need some refreshing new options for connecting with them.

+15 At-Home Activities for Toddlers